-The Directors who are retiring by rotation under Article 90 of the Constitution of the Company and standing for re-election at the forthcoming AGM are Ms Euleen Goh, Mr Michael Kok and Mr Yap Chee Meng.
-Ms Jenny Lee will be retiring under Article 96 of the Constitution of the Company as she was appointed by the Board during the course of FY2018-19.
-The NC (after having taken into consideration the principles for the determination of the Board size and composition adopted by it and the duration of their appointments to the Board) recommends their retirement and re-election as Directors, after assessing their competencies, commitment, contribution and performance (including attendance, preparedness, participation and candor) including his or her performance as an independent Director, and the Board has endorsed the recommendation.
+The Directors who are retiring by rotation under Article 90 of the Constitution of the Company and standing for re-election at the forthcoming AGM are Mr Yap Kim Wah, Mr Achal Agarwal, Mr Chia Kim Huat and Ms Jessica Tan.
+The NC (after having taken into consideration the principles for the determination of the Board size and composition adopted by it and the duration of their appointments to the Board) recommends their re-election as Directors, after assessing their competencies, commitment, contribution and performance (including attendance, preparedness, participation and candor) including his or her performance as an independent Director, and the Board has endorsed the recommendation.